← Back

 Spreeder: the broad speed reading platform

 Spreeder is not just a small RSVP reader.
 It is a broad speed reading platform with a speed e-reader, cloud library, browser extensions, mobile and desktop apps, notes, tags, dictionary features, vocabulary tools, statistics, goals and training content.
+It supports 46+ formats including EPUB, PDF and DOCX, with cross-device sync.

 That breadth can be useful if you want a larger ecosystem.
 The trade-off is focus: it is less specifically designed around opening your own book or PDF on iPhone and reading it with RSVP, context and local-first privacy.
+It runs on a subscription.

 Read the full Leo vs Spreeder comparison →